 Coaching is also available by e-mail, Skype or phone.
 Skype or phone sessions is generally shorter than in-person sessions because the experiential component is usually self-directed.

-To arrange a free introductory/evaluation session or ask any questions, complete the form at the bottom of this page or call me at 416-709-2348.
+To arrange an introductory/evaluation session or ask any questions, complete the form at the bottom of this page or call me at 416-709-2348.

 Climbing the Mountain